Arizona's Hardest Hit Program: Save Our Home AZ

 How Save Our Home AZ Works

 Most Save Our Home AZ assistance is provided in the form of an interest-free loan.
 The loan is forgiven at the end of the term and upon successful completion of the program.
-HARP 2.0 assistance and short sale assistance, however, is provided as a grant.
+Short sale assistance, however, is provided as a grant.

 Servicer participation in Save Our Home AZ is voluntary.
 (A mortgage servicer is the company that collects monthly mortgage payments from borrowers on behalf of the owner of the loan, as well as tracks account balances, manages the escrow account, handles loss mitigation applications, and pursues foreclosure in the case of defaulted loans.)